microsoft/responsible-ai-toolbox-mitigations/README.md

 If running in jupyter, please make sure to restart the jupyter kernel after installing.

 ```
-pip install raimitigation
+pip install raimitigations
 ```
 ## Documentation

-To learn more about the supported dataset measurements and mitigation techniques covered in the **raimitigation** package, [please check out this documentation.](https://sturdy-barnacle-3b9f911d.pages.github.io/index.html)
+To learn more about the supported dataset measurements and mitigation techniques covered in the **raimitigations** package, [please check out this documentation.](https://sturdy-barnacle-3b9f911d.pages.github.io/index.html)